37cameron/assignment-01-37cameron/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned more about the vs code environment, tests, debugging.
+I feel like I have strong bearings after this assignment and understand better how to fork from git, commit changes, etc...

+I am still a bit confused on the functionality of the breakpoint.
+Does it stop the code from going past this point?